Meteorite hunting? Here’s how to find one

 Meteors are the streaks of light you see in the night sky.
 Most meteors are tiny particles left behind by icy comets; they never reach Earth’s surface.
 But sometimes chunks of more rocky or metallic space debris enter Earth’s atmosphere and survive the fiery passage to the ground.
 Their name changes on the first bounce off Earth’s surface from meteor to meteorite.
 A meteorite can turn up just about anywhere on Earth.
 If you’re looking for one of these space rocks, where do you look?

-Some meteorites have been here on Earth for millennia, but there are continually new arrivals, some bright and loud enough to make the news.
+Some meteorites have been here on Earth for millennia.
+On the other hand, there are continually new arrivals, some bright and loud enough to make the news.
 If you want to find a meteorite of your own, you can increase your odds by heading to certain types of terrain.
 Also, you can head to areas where there’s been a known meteorite fall like the recent one in France.
 Once you find a meteorite candidate, analyzing a few characteristics will help you determine if your rock is truly from space.

 A meteorite can only get to Earth’s surface by passing through our planet’s thick atmosphere.
 Friction, pressure, and chemical interactions with atmospheric gases cause it to begin to burn as it plummets downward.
 That burning space rock is the meteor or “shooting star” you see in the sky.
 Its fiery entrance leaves a fusion crust on the surface of the meteorite.
 For this reason, meteorites tend to be darker than regular rocks on Earth, and they’re best spotted on light-colored terrain with little vegetation, such as the American Southwest or Antarctica.